eit6609/storyteller/README.md

 #### `goto(templateName?: string, action?: function): string`

-The purpose of the function is to ask the generator the URL of the page identified by the template name and the hash of the state you get by applying the action to a copy of the current state.
+The purpose of this function is to ask the generator the URL of the page identified by the template name and the hash of the state you get by applying the action to a copy of the current state.
 The function returns the URL of the requested page, that can be used in the `href` of an `a` to create a link.